innocraft/php-experiments/README.md

 ## Example

 See [examples](examples) directory for various examples.

-Running an experiment might be as easy as:
+Running an A/B test might be as easy as:

 ```php
 $variations = [['name' => 'green'], ['name' => 'blue']];